+Address growing health disparities.
 There is a widening gap between various demographic and socio-economic groups in the region in terms of health care accessibility.
 Higher health care costs reduce access to care for lower-income households, including older adults on fixed incomes.
 Higher costs not only affect overall health, but ripple through the community and region in other ways, reducing income available for other household expenses such as housing, food, transportation, and goods and services.
 Improving accessibility to health care through land-use and transportation planning decisions can alleviate the effects of other aspects of health care beyond the control of residents and local governments, such as the cost of care.

-The 4-mile 40 West ArtLine in Lakewood provides walkers and bicyclists the opportunity to experience more than 20 pieces of public art while traveling between parks, rail stations and neighborhoods.
-Photo courtesy of the City of Lakewood the largest item in a household's budget.
+Keep the cost of living attainable.
+The cost of housing is typically the largest item in a household's budget.
 For lower-wage workers, housing within their means is often located further from employment and educational opportunities, meaning people spend more of their household income on and more time traveling between destinations.
 Long commutes can lead to higher levels of stress and increase periods of sedentary behavior, which may negatively affect a commuter's health.
 However, higher property values near rapid transit stations have resulted in home prices and rental rates beyond the reach of many households.
-The region's growth will result in more housing locations, some of which will use existing infrastructure.
-Such additional housing will increase access to employment opportunities and transit.
+As the region grows, more housing locations will maximize available infrastructure, and provide more ready access to employment opportunities and transit.

-Keeping the cost of living attainable The cost of housing is typically less nutritious foods may lead to health issues such as diabetes or obesity.
-Unfortunately, residents across the region have uneven access to nutritious food due to the availability and proximity of grocery stores, specialty and convenience food stores, restaurants, farmer's markets, and other food outlets and distributors.
-The region's extensive network of parks, trails and open spaces is recognized as a key contributor to our residents' quality of life and ability to lead active lifestyles.
-Improved access to these recreational opportunities, as well as a built environment that supports healthy eating and physical activity opportunities, can lead to reductions in chronic diseases such as hypertension, obesity and diabetes.
+Make the healthy choice the easy choice.
+Eating nutritious foods, such as fruits and vegetables, supports good health, while consumption of less nutritious foods may lead to health issues such as diabetes or obesity.
+Access to nutritious food is influenced by food costs and the availability and proximity of grocery stores, specialty and convenience food stores, restaurants, farmer's markets, and other food outlets and distributors.
+Additionally, the region's extensive network of parks, trails and open spaces is recognized as a key contributor to our residents' quality of life and ability to lead active lifestyles.
+Improved access to these recreational opportunities, as well as a built environment that supports more physical activity opportunities, can increase healthy choices for residents.